rcalixte/wayland-book/src/surfaces-in-depth/frame-callbacks.md

 animation.
 Your display has an inherent *refresh rate*, or the fastest rate at which it's able to display updates (generally this is a number like 60 Hz, 144 Hz, etc).
-It doesn't make sense to render frames any faster than this, and doing so would be a waste of resources - CPU, GPU, even the user's battery.
+It doesn't make sense to render frames any faster than this, and doing so would be a waste of resources &mdash; CPU, GPU, even the user's battery.
 If you send several frames between each display refresh, all but the last will be discarded and have been rendered for naught.

 Additionally, the compositor might not even want to show new frames for you.